 The Library continued to operate in downtown Bayfield in the old bank building.
 Gradually, as Bayfield's population increased, so did its need for a larger and more modern building.
 A mill levy increase passed November 1999, and funding for new facilities became available.
 Construction started in 2001 and completed at the beginning of 2004.
 The Library began moving from its Mill Street location into the brand new facility on March 25, 2004.

-In 2005, the Bayfield Public Library was renamed the Lavenia McCoy Public Library to honor the service of a woman who volunteered her time and skills over a sixty-year period.
-Today, Mrs. McCoy still serves on the Board.
-The Lavenia McCoy Public Library is located in the heart of the expanded business district on the north side of Highway 160.
-The 8,200 square foot Library includes 30 public computers, a large public meeting room with the capacity to seat 50, two smaller conference rooms, a children's area, comfortable chairs for reading, and a growing selection of books, magazines, audio, and video materials.
+The library is located in the heart of the expanded business district on the north side of Highway 160.
+The newly-expanded 12,000 square foot building is home to almost 30,000 items including books, audiobooks, public access computers, tablets, ereaders, and more.
+The building also offers several meeting spaces for community groups, private events, and library programs.
+8,200 square foot Library includes 30 public computers, a large public meeting room with the capacity to seat 50, two smaller conference rooms, a children's area, comfortable chairs for reading, and a growing selection of books, magazines, audio, and video materials.
 Recent additions to the collection include online databases, downloadable media including audio, video, music, and e-books, GPS units, MP3 players, and flash drives.
 Over 200 patrons, representing between 28 and 35 different groups, use the public meeting room each month.